 The upper breathes well, preventing our feet from steaming under high activity.
 The perforated Ortholite insole promotes air circulation underfoot and is comfortable too.
-It stays cool in warm weather, but like most waterproof shoes, it isn't the ideal candidate for hot weather hikes.
-If you don't need the water resistance, Salomon makes a non-GTX version of this shoe for less cheese ($120).
+It stays cool in warm weather, but like most waterproof shoes, it isn't the ideal candidate for hot-weather hikes.
+If you don't need the water resistance, Salomon makes a non-GTX version of this shoe for less money.

-Weighing 1 lb and 15 ounces for a pair of size 11's, this shoe is a few ounces less than its predecessor, the X Ultra 2.
+Weighing 1 lb and 15 ounces for a pair of size 11's, this shoe is a few ounces less than its predecessor.
 Even with the weight savings, this shoe still provides bomber foot protection and a rugged outsole built to last.
 With the drop in weight in the X Ultra 3, these shoes are more ready than ever to storm the trails at running pace.

 The stiff outsole of this Salomon model delivers great lateral stability, assisted by the molded shank between the mid and outsoles.
 The 4.5-inch max forefoot width also provides a solid foundation on uneven terrain.
 While its ankle collar height falls in the middle of the pack, this shoe feels quite sturdy underfoot, partially helped by its stiff sole and upper.
 The forefoot maintains enough flexibility to be nimble, creating a great combination of support and speed.
 The stiffness does reduce sensitivity, though, which comes into play when scrambling or climbing.

-, the mid-top version of one of our favorite hiking shoes.
+For those seeking more support, Salomon brings you the Salomon X Ultra Mid 3 GTX, the mid-top version of one of our favorite hiking shoes.
 You can expect the same top-performing qualities of the shoe we tested, including its excellence in wet conditions, combined with a higher ankle rise for days when you need a little more support.
-If you find yourself intrigued by our review of the X Ultra 3 GTX but know you need a little more love around the ankles, look no further than the X Ultra Mid 3 GTX
+If you find yourself intrigued by our review of the X Ultra 3 GTX but know you need a little more love around the ankles, look no further than the X Ultra Mid 3 GTX.

 The X Ultra 3 GTX is an absolute beast when it comes to traction on various surfaces.
 We struggled to find an area where the proprietary High Traction Contagrip outsole didn't excel.
 It features lots of deep lugs with nine to 13 edges on each one, resulting in multi-directional purchase on a variety of surfaces.
 Mud and wet rocks present no problem, and we were able to climb uphill in snow and loose sediment with minimal slippage on this trickier terrain.
 This shoe kicks in and grabs onto loose terrain with the best of them.
-Its stiff outsole isn't the best on dry rock, where models with wider lugs and softer rubber, like the Keen Targhee II or Vasque Juxt, achieved better purchase.
+Its stiff outsole isn't the best on dry rock, where models with wider lugs and softer rubber achieved better purchase.
 That said, it was still enough for class four scrambling over granite in the Sierras.

 The aggressive brake lugs located at the back of the outsole are helpful when moving downhill in loose and slippery terrain, resisting the heel from sliding out.
 We are confident taking this shoe on-trail and off at any speed.
 The minor drawback of this outsole lies in its climbing ability.
 This shoe smears but doesn't edge well.